rasmusab/officialcocktails/officialcocktails.com/content/cocktails/dry_martini.md

 - For a drier martini, use less vermouth or rinse the glass with it and discard before adding the gin.
 For a wetter martini, use more vermouth or add a splash of olive juice.
 - Experiment with different types of gin and vermouth to find your perfect combination.
 And remember, always drink responsibly.

-## Alcohol-free alternative to a Dry martini
+## Alcohol-free alternative to the Dry martini

 An alcohol-free alternative to the classic Dry Martini could be a mocktail version made with non-alcoholic gin or vodka, vermouth, a dash of olive brine, and a olive or lemon twist garnish.
 Another option could be a combination of flavored sparkling water, a splash of citrus juice, and a few dashes of bitters, served in a chilled martini glass.
 This refreshing drink can be enjoyed as a sophisticated and elegant alternative to the classic cocktail, without the effects of alcohol.